Skip to Main Content

 OPPI Council members are also asked to participate in workshops focusing on leadership skills, governance, and strategic planning.

-In addition to their role on Council, OPPI Council members are invited to participate on one standing or program committee.
+In addition to their role on Council, OPPI Council members are invited to participate in a standing committee.

 The roles and responsibilities of OPPI Council members ensure effective governance of OPPI.
 The general responsibilities of Directors, as well as restrictions on candidacy, are outlined in the By-law.
 First and foremost, Directors must fulfill their fiduciary responsibilities: